grafana/xk6-disruptor-demo/demos/online-boutique/README.md

 ## The test script

 Let's start with a simple test [scripts/test-frontend.js](scripts/test-frontend.js).
-The test applies a load to the frontend service requesting the description of products from the Catalogue service.
+The test applies a load to the frontend service requesting the description of products from the product catalog service.

 At the same time, it injects faults in the product catalog service.

-The faults will cause delays in the requests (up to 100ms over the normal response time) and eventually return the HTTP 500 errors.
+The faults will cause `10%` of the request to the product catalog service to fail with an status code `ABORTED`.

+The test also checks the return code of the requests to the frontend service and defines a threshold for the number of successful request to be at least `97%`.
+If this threshold is not satisfied, the test will fail.

 ![test](images/test.png)

 > Notice the injection of faults in the test is conditioned to the environment variable `INJECT_FAULTS` being defined with a value `1`.
 If this variable is not defined or if its value is not `1`, the fault injection is skipped.
 This allows running the same test with and without faults to facilitate comparison.